twallema/pySODM/docs/optimization.md

 * **log_prior_prob_fnc** (list) - optional - Contains a prior probability function for every calibrated parameter.
 Defaults to a uniform prior using the provided bounds.
 * **log_prior_prob_fnc_args** (list) - optional - Contains the arguments of the provided prior probability functions.
 * **initial_states** (list) - optional - Contains a dictionary of initial states for every dataset.
+* **aggregation_function** (callable function or list) - optional - A user-defined function to manipulate the model output before matching it to data.
+The function takes as input an `xarray.DataArray`, resulting from selecting the simulation output at the state we wish to match to the dataset (`model_output_xarray_Dataset['state_name']`), as its input.
+The output of the function must also be an `xarray.DataArray`.
+No checks are performed on the input or output of the aggregation function, use at your own risk.
+Illustrative use case: I have a spatially explicit epidemiological model and I desire to simulate it a high spatial resolutioni.
+However, data is only available on a lower level of spatial resolution.
+Hence, I use an aggregation function to properly aggregate the spatial levels.
+I change the coordinates on the spatial dimensions in the model output.
+Valid inputs for the argument `aggregation_function`are: 1) one callable function --> applied to every dataset.
+2) A list containing one callable function --> applied to every dataset.
+3) A list containing a callable function for every dataset --> every dataset has its own aggregation function.
 * **labels** (list) - optional - Contains a custom label for the calibrated parameters.
 Defaults to the names provided in `parameter_names`.

 **Methods:**